bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

-- The callback function is invoked with the parameters `(event: CustomEvent, url: string)` for all events.
+- The listener (also known as the "callback function") is invoked with the parameters `(event: CustomEvent, url: string)` for all events.
     - The `event` parameter is the `CustomEvent` object, passed directly from the triggered event.
         - The name of the event triggered can be verified using `event.type`.
             - For example, `event.type === 'turbo:load'`.